-The presence of the best and most versatile agricultural land (defined as land in grades 1, 2 and 3a of the Agricultural Land Classification) should be taken into account, alongside other sustainability considerations, when minerals development or waste management proposals affect such land.
-The NPPF states that "where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality".

-Minerals development is, in almost all cases, a temporary use of land, followed by restoration.
+- 8.31 The presence of the best and most versatile agricultural land (defined as land in grades 1, 2 and 3a of the Agricultural Land Classification) should be taken into account, alongside other sustainability considerations, when minerals development or waste management proposals affect such land.
+The NPPF states that "where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality". - 8.32 Minerals development is, in almost all cases, a temporary use of land, followed by restoration.
 Therefore, proposals for mineral working on higher grade agricultural land must protect these soils in order to enable the site to have the potential to revert back to productive agricultural use in the future.
 Top-soil and sub-soil should be carefully removed and handled with care and stored separately during the preparation and working of a mineral site.
 This will support later land restoration to agriculture and other beneficial uses.
-The overall integrity of land and soil should be protected during working and long-term use of the site once it is fully restored.

-Measures must be taken to ensure the sides of mineral workings are stable and will not result in subsidence either on or off site.
-Surrounding areas and properties must not be adversely affected by the effects of subsidence or land slippage.
+The overall integrity of land and soil should be protected (with measures taken to safeguard the quality of stored soils; in accordance with Defra's 'Good Practice Guide for handling soils') during working, and aftercare of the site once it is fully restored. - 8.33 Measures must be taken to ensure the sides of mineral workings are stable and will not result in subsidence either on or off site.
+Surrounding areas and properties must not be adversely affected by the effects of erosion, subsidence or land slippage.
 Where mineral sites adjoin roads, railways, bridges, or energy transmission routes, appropriate land margins must be provided to ensure the continued structural integrity of this vital infrastructure.